ACS NSQIP-IBD Collaborative

 Where to find: Preoperative colonoscopy/pathology reports, operative report.

-Anastomotic Construction (AnastConstr) — New
+A. Anastomotic Technique (AnastTech) — New

 Where to find: Operative report — detailed description of anastomosis technique.